Fotoxx - current release 17.08.2 Deutsch Español

 Add Background Pattern

-can be added to an
+A background pattern can be added to

-opacity are adjustable.
+Pattern size and opacity are adjustable.

 Write text on images.
 Select font, colors, transparencies, shadow,